 However, before you go pulling off plaster to expose the brick underneath, bear in mind the brick may not be what you're expecting, or be in the best condition.
 It's a calculated risk, but one that might see you looking for a plasterer to re-instate the wall.

-If you think your home's brick might not be up to scratch, you could also consider create an exposed brick fireplace idea with brick slips, thinly cut brick tiles that will look like the real thing when adhered to the wall.
+If you think your home's brick might not be up to scratch, you could also consider creating an exposed brick fireplace with brick slips, thinly cut brick tiles that will look like the real thing when adhered to the wall.